Foxtrot: American Social Foxtrot

-The six-count figures extend across one and a half measures of music, and utilize the rhythm slow (two counts), slow (two counts), quick (one count), quick (one count).
+The six-count figures extend across one and a half measures of music, and use the rhythm slow (two counts), slow (two counts), quick (one count), quick (one count).
 Examples include: the basic movement forward and back, the alternating quarter turns (zig-zag), the rock turns right and left, the promenade, the promenade twist (12 counts), the promenade pivot (12 counts), and the sway step.
 Social dancers generally use the alternating quarter turns to progress in a zig-zag pattern around the room, alternating for variety with the promenade.
 Rock turns are used for changes of direction in corners and to avoid collisions.
 Both the rock turns and balance step can be danced entirely in place, if necessitated by crowded conditions.
 Many of these figures can be further embellished by underarm turns.

-The eight-count figures extend across two measures of music and utilize the rhythm slow (two counts), quick (one count), quick (one count); slow (two counts), quick (one count), quick (one count).
+The eight-count figures extend across two measures of music and use the rhythm slow (two counts), quick (one count), quick (one count); slow (two counts), quick (one count), quick (one count).
 Most of them can be further decomposed into two four-count figures, although this would break the convention that every figure begins in closed position with the man stepping on his left foot.
 Examples include: the forward and reverse box, the left and right box turns, the closed twinkle with promenade close ending, the fallaway twinkles (16 counts), the promenade twinkles (16 counts), and the serpentine (progressive twinkles) with closed footwork.
 A few, such as the grapevine, utilize a faster rhythm consisting of four quicks.
 Most of these eight-count figures resemble corresponding figures in the waltz, with the rhythm modified by extending the first step of each figure to occupy two counts.
 Again, many of these figures can be further embellished by underarm turns.